Visas

 The D-4 general training visa (일반연수 비자) covers non-degree training: most commonly, the Korean language institutes attached to Korean universities.
 If you are spending a semester studying Korean with no degree at the end, that is a D-4, not a D-2.

-The two visas have different financial proof thresholds (roughly USD 10,000 for D-4 vs. USD 20,000 to 25,000 for D-2), different work authorization rules, and entirely different pathways after your program ends.
+The two visas have different financial proof expectations (commonly cited as roughly USD 10,000 for D-4 versus USD 20,000 to 25,000 for D-2, though there is no single fixed government figure and your university sets the exact number), different work authorization rules, and entirely different pathways after your program ends.
 Students enrolled in a university's language institute often share a campus with D-2 students, which causes the confusion.
 Check your program offer letter: if it says "Korean Language Institute" or "Korean Language Program" and leads to a certificate of completion rather than an academic degree, your visa is D-4.
-We will cover the D-4 visa in a separate guide.
+A separate guide will cover the D-4 visa.

 D-2 sub-categories